Allan Quatermain: Influenced

-Quatermain is theorized to be one of the templates for the American film character Indiana Jones.
+Quatermain is suggested to be one of the templates for the American film character Indiana Jones.
 In fact, George Lucas has noted that among his templates for Indiana Jones was safari guide and big game hunter Allan Quatermain.
-He has also said that another important influence on the development of Indiana Jones was the Disney character Scrooge McDuck developed by cartoonist Carl Barks who created Scrooge in 1947 for a one-off Christmas story, and who then developed the character into a separate Uncle Scrooge comic book series.
+He has also said that another important influence on the development of Indiana Jones was the Disney character Scrooge McDuck, developed by cartoonist Carl Barks, who created Scrooge in 1947 for a one-off Christmas story, and who then developed the character into a separate Uncle Scrooge comic book series.
 Barks unequivocally drew significantly upon Haggard (especially Allan Quatermain) for his Uncle Scrooge McDuck stories.
 Thus, Allan Quatermain’s influence on Indiana Jones came from bifurcated sources, directly from Haggard’s stories, and indirectly through Uncle Scrooge McDuck.

-The route to King Solomon's Mines described by Haggard was also referred to in the movie The Librarian: Return to King Solomon's Mines, specifically the reference to Sheba's Breasts and Three Witches Mountain, which are geographical features mentioned by Quatermain in the novel.
+The route to King Solomon's Mines described by Haggard is also referred to in the movie The Librarian: Return to King Solomon's Mines, specifically the reference to Sheba's Breasts and Three Witches Mountain, which are geographical features mentioned by Quatermain in the novel.

 In the Graham Greene novel The Heart of the Matter (1948), the main character Scobie remembers Allan Quatermain as his childhood hero.